Home » Policies

 • The number of calendar days completed by the student divided by the total number of calendar days in the payment period in which the student withdrew.
 The total number of calendar days in a payment period shall exclude any scheduled breaks of more than five days.

-Days Attended ÷ Days in Enrollment Period = Percentage Completed
+Days Attended ÷ Days in Payment Period = Percentage Completed

-If the calculated percentage exceeds 60%, then the student has “earned” all the Title IV aid for the enrollment period.
+If the calculated percentage exceeds 60%, then the student has “earned” all Title IV Aid for the payment period.

 Step 3: Amount of Title IV Aid Earned by the Student